6 Metamorphic Rocks

-There are a range of metamorphic rocks made along faults that range from near the surface to the bottom of the crust, and into the mantle.
-Near the surface, rocks involved in repeated or extending faulting produce a material called rock flour, which is rock ground up to the particle size of flour used for food.
-At lower depths, faulting create cataclasites .
-At depths below cataclasites, mylonites are formed.
-Mylonites are metamorphic rocks created by dynamic recrystallization through directed shear forces, generally resulting in a reduction of grain size .
-When larger, stronger crystals (like feldspar, quartz, garnet) embedded in a metamorphic matrix are sheared into an asymmetrical eye-shaped crystal, an augen is formed .
+There are a range of metamorphic rocks made along faults.
+Near the surface, rocks are involved in repeated brittle faulting produce a material called rock flour, which is rock ground up to the particle size of flour used for food.
+At lower depths, faulting create cataclastites, chaotically-crushed mixes of rock material with little internal texture.
+At depths below cataclasites, where strain becomes ductile, mylonites are formed.
+Mylonites are metamorphic rocks created by dynamic recrystallization through directed shear forces, generally resulting in a reduction of grain size.
+When larger, stronger crystals (like feldspar, quartz, garnet) embedded in a metamorphic matrix are sheared into an asymmetrical eye-shaped crystal, an augen is formed.

 6.4.6 Shock Metamorphism

 Shock (also known as impact) metamorphism is metamorphism resulting from meteor or other bolide impacts, or from a similar high-pressure shock event.
-Shock metamorphism is the result of very high pressures delivered relatively rapidly.
+Shock metamorphism is the result of very high pressures (and higher, but less extreme temperatures) delivered relatively rapidly.
 Shock metamorphism produces planar deformation features, tektites, shatter cones, and quartz polymorphs.
 Shock metamorphism produces planar deformation features (shock laminae), which are narrow planes of glassy material with distinct orientations found in silicate mineral grains.
-Shocked quartz has planar deformation features .
+Shocked quartz has planar deformation features.

-Impacts and other sudden high energy events can produce glass.
+Shock metamorphism can also produce glass.
 Tektites are gravel-size glass grains ejected during an impact event.
 They resemble volcanic glass but, unlike volcanic glass, tektites contain no water or phenocrysts, and have a different bulk and isotopic chemistry.
-Tektites contain partially melted inclusions of shocked mineral grains .
-Although all are melt glasses, tektites are also chemically distinct from trinitite, which is produced from thermonuclear detonations , and fulgurites, which are produced by lightning strikes .
-All geologic glasses not derived from volcanoes can be called with the general term pseudotachylytes , a name which can also be applied to glasses created by faulting.
+Tektites contain partially melted inclusions of shocked mineral grains.
+Although all are melt glasses, tektites are also chemically distinct from trinitite, which is produced from thermonuclear detonations, and fulgurites, which are produced by lightning strikes.
+All geologic glasses not derived from volcanoes can be called with the general term pseudotachylytes, a name which can also be applied to glasses created by faulting.
 The term pseudo in this context means ‘false’ or ‘in the appearance of’, a volcanic rock called tachylite because the material observed looks like a volcanic rock, but is produced by significant shear heating.